-Robb Sirat says one of Jay's classmates, who was another athlete, introduced him to bath salts which are a cocaine copycat attractive to the teen because teens say bath salts don't show up in drug tests.
+Robb Sirat says one of Jay's classmates, who was another athlete, introduced him to bath salts, which are a cocaine copycat attractive to teens because bath salts don't show up in drug tests.

-“I knew at the time he was high . . .if he's high...how did he pass a drug test?”
+“I knew at the time he was high . . .
+If he was high, how did he pass a drug test?”
 Rob Sirat said.

 He passed because as those who sell bath salts told our undercover team: "They always come out with new ones and the ones they ban, there's not much time to catch up it costs too much money to make all these special tests for each different kind there's a thousand and they can tweak and make it a different compound."

 “Jay just jumped out of the car at 40 miles per hour,” his dad said.
-“Runs across the street . . .clears five feet tall. ...
+“Runs across the street . . .
 We found him three hours later asleep in a dumpster.”

-The next day Sirat was committed to a hospital and that was followed by rehab.
-But it wouldn't save the would-be champion swimmer.
+The next day Sirat was committed to a hospital, and that stay was followed by rehab.
+But it didn't save the would-be champion swimmer.

-After coming home committed to staying clean his sister found him in a noose in the family garage and his father received the news by phone.
+After coming home committed to staying clean, his sister found him hanging from a noose in the family garage.
+His father received the news by phone.

-No words--just tears after retelling the worst of outcomes.
-The family was left to wonder what could have been had bath salts not been legal and available to their son.
+The family was left to wonder what could have been, had bath salts not been legal and available to their son.

 Robb Sirat believes action is a way to heal.